johanneshilden/util-dom/README.md

 ### addEventListener

-Set the inner HTML of an element.
+Register an event listener on an element.

     setHtml :: Element -> String -> Fay ()

+**Example:**

+    createButton = do
+        btn <- createButton "Hello"
+        addEventListener btn "click" doStuff

 ### addElementEventListener

-Register an event listener on an element.
+Register an event listener on the element with the specified id.
+Does nothing if no element exists with the provided id.

     addEventListener :: Element -> String -> Fay Bool -> Fay ()